If you’re over 50, considering a job search, and haven’t updated LinkedIn or created a profile, you could be in a tough spot.

 First off, you’ll need to embrace LinkedIn for a successful over-50 job search, no matter what you’ve thought of it in the past.

-Job seeking practices have changed substantially over the past decade – and with more than 760 million users, LinkedIn has emerged as THE hub for job seekers and employers to exchange information.
+Job seeking practices have changed substantially over the past decade – and with 1+ billion users, LinkedIn continues to be THE hub for job seekers and employers to exchange information.
+(Moer than 95% of employers use it to find candidates just like you.)

 It’s important to realize that you already HAVE an online identity, no matter if you populate LinkedIn or not.

 Google yourself, and you’re likely to see online entries with your name, job title, age, or even your address.
-You’re far better off controlling this information, and LinkedIn is one of the BEST tools for this purpose.
+You’re far better off controlling this information, and LinkedIn offers you the best chance to do it.

 Fill in every section of LinkedIn possible for maximum results.

-By design, LinkedIn will prompt you to finish empty sections, helping you to add data that appeals to employers and other users looking to connect with you.
+After you put information in these areas, LinkedIn will prompt you to finish empty sections – where you can continue adding data that appeals to employers and others looking to connect with you.

 Some users in the over-50 category make the mistake of leaving a barely done LinkedIn Profile on display, which does little to convince employers of your personal brand value.